 As a Partner you already have access to the VA Homeless Program and Voluntary Service personnel at your local VA facility.
 Contact them to review reaching out to Veterans in their facility to conduct any of the suggested activities you are considering.

 Remember that Veterans at the VA are protected by privacy laws and their contact information may not be readily provided.
 You may need to become a Volunteer at your local VA facility to have increased contact with those with whom you wish to serve.

 Where do we find Veterans?

 As Community Covenants are developed you will be able to identify others in your area who you can work with in serving Veterans.
 In the mean time establish relations with your local Elks, VFW, American Legion, homeless shelters and others to identify Veterans in need.

 Sponsor with your organization or with others a Veteran focused event.
 Veterans tend to go to events centered around their concerns so this is an excellent opportunity to meet with Veterans in your community and to address issues that they may be encountering.

 We all have heard the stories of how Veterans have been "used and ripped off" just because they were Veterans.
 In Adopting-a-Veteran you must be committed to serving those who have served us.
 The Elks require that their adopters pledge to contact their "adopted" Veterans at least three times per month (2 by phone and 1 by social encounter) for at least one year.
 Social outings can be anything from going for walk in the park to a ball game or even out to a dinner.

-If you want to do more than just saying, "Thank you for your service." then become part of the Network and begin serving those who served us!
+If you want to do more than just saying, "Thank you for your service." then Partner with us and begin serving those who served us!